-This posting is part of the online Encyclopedia of Cartooning under the subject heading, Magazine Cartoons.
+This posting is part of the online Encyclopedia of Cartooning under the subject heading, Animation.